g-amador/JOT/README.md

 ## <a name="jot_demos">JOT Demos/Templates

-JOT provides as is 4 working netbeans example project demos, each supporting movement, model loading, direct rendering, FSP and help text, Keyboard and mouse I/O:
+JOT provides as is 4 working netbeans sample project demos, each supporting movement, model loading, direct rendering, FSP and help text, Keyboard and mouse I/O:

 -**Core template**: a minimal example made solely with the Core layer, also includes 3D sound.